AmasaDelano/dw-srd-offline/src/markdown/Cleric.md

 ### Cast a Spell

-When you **unleash a spell granted to you by your deity**, roll+Wis. ✴On a 10+, the spell is successfully cast and your deity does not revoke the spell, so you may cast it again. ✴On a 7–9, the spell is cast, but choose one:
+When you **unleash a spell granted to you by your deity**, roll+WIS. ✴On a 10+, the spell is successfully cast and your deity does not revoke the spell, so you may cast it again. ✴On a 7–9, the spell is cast, but choose one:

 - You draw unwelcome attention or put yourself in a spot.
 The GM will tell you how.
 - Your casting distances you from your deity—take -1 ongoing to cast a spell until the next time you commune.